-5.Issues and Challenges of Cyber terrorism on zero-day attacks zero-day attacks raises several issues that need to be addressed by organizations and governments.
+5. Issues and Challenges of Cyber terrorism on zero-day attacks

+Cyber terrorism with a special focus on zero-day attacks raises several issues that need to be addressed by organizations and governments.
 Here are some of the key issues: